-According to the Australian Bureau of Statistics, as of June 2022, there were approximately 2.5 million businesses operating in Australia.
-Of these, around 97% were small businesses, 2.4% were medium-sized businesses, and 0.2% were large businesses.
+According to the Australian Bureau of Statistics, as of June 2024, there were approximately 2.66 million businesses operating in Australia.
+This is an increase of approximately 73,000 from the previous year (25,569 of these in NSW).
+Of all businesses, around 97.2% were small businesses, 2.6% were medium-sized businesses, and 0.2% were large businesses.
+Interestingly, transport, postal and warehousing saw the largest amount of growth in 2024.

 Businesses operate in one of two key sectors.
-The private sector, which includes businesses that are owned and operated for profit.
+The private sector includes businesses that are owned and operated for profit.
 The common types of business legal structures that operate in the private sector include sole traders, partnerships and companies (both private and public companies).
 Australia also has a public sector, which are organisations that are owned by the government, such as public schools and public hospitals.
-It also includes government businesses enterprises (GBEs) that provide services such as postal (e.g. Australia Post), telecommunications (e.g. NBN Co Limited) and transport (e.g. Australian Rail Track Corporation).
+It also includes government business enterprises (GBEs) that provide services such as postal (e.g. Australia Post), telecommunications (e.g. NBN Co Limited) and transport (e.g. Australian Rail Track Corporation).

 Managing a business is important in order to achieve success and generate profits.
 This involves carefully managing resources such as finances, personnel, and production processes, as well as being responsive to the needs and preferences of customers and the competitive landscape in which the business operates.
 By effectively managing a business, an entrepreneur or business entity can create value for stakeholders, including employees, customers, and shareholders.
-Throughout this course you will learn different strategies to manage a business to help meet the needs of the stakeholders mentioned.
+Throughout this course you will learn different strategies to manage a business to achieve its desired objectives.